California Prescription Drug Monitoring Program: Managing Prescription Drug Abuse

 “…May be provided to public or private entities, as approved by the Department of Justice, for educational, peer review, statistical, or research purposes, provided that patient information, including any information that may identify the patient, is not compromised.”

-What this means is that the only ones with access to the data are those approved to have access, such as doctors, pharmacists, etc. in addition to agencies (that have been approved) using it for statistics and research.
 Not all physicians are required to use the data, and only doctors that have been approved will have access.

 FACTS ABOUT THE CURES SYSTEM